maubuz/2W6-Notes/docs/wk11/dom.md

 Below we use the **onclick event** and access the **innerHeight** property of the **browser window object**.

-We then output it as an allert message:
+We then output it as an alert message:

 <br>